 - … and so on

-As you can see, there are hundreds of ways to further design the home page.
-And there's certainly no standard recipe for leading your customers to what you want to achieve.
-You'll have to try it out.
-Keep in mind, however, that your home page or landing page doesn't get infinite attention.
-Very rarely is someone going to scroll 27 times - and still take in all the information.
+As you can see, there are now hundreds of ways to further design the homepage.
+And there is certainly no standard recipe for leading your customers to the desired conclusion.
+You have to try it out.
+However, keep in mind that your start page or landing page does not get infinite attention.
+Hardly anyone scrolls 27 metres - and still absorbs all the information.

-For this concept, I like to use so-called wireframes or mockups where I sort the content of the home page into simple rectangles with gray frames.
-You can do this on a sheet of paper or with programs like Adobe XD, Sketch, Photoshop, InDesign or even Powerpoint.
-As I said, don't consider the design for now.
-At this point, you want to know:
+For this concept, I like to use so-called wireframes or mockups.
+That is, you sort the contents of the start page into simple rectangles with grey frames.
+Without real content, without design.
+You can do this on a piece of paper or with programmes like Adobe XD, Sketch, Photoshop, InDesign or in PowerPoint.
+As I said, leave the design out of it for now.
+At this point, you want to know, for example:

 - What should definitely go on the home page?